1988 Oakland Elementary School shooting: Prosecution and sentencing

 He was indicted for two counts of murder, nine counts of assault and battery with intent to kill, and one count of carrying a firearm.
-Wilson was convicted of the murders and sentenced to death by electric chair.
+Wilson was convicted of the murders and on May 9, 1989, he was sentenced to death by electric chair.
 For the other charges, he was sentenced to 175 years' imprisonment.
 He is currently confined at the Broad River Correctional Institution in Columbia.
 He has been imprisoned on death row for years, and his attorneys have sought an appeal to his sentence.

+He was officially admitted into the prison system as a death row inmate on May 11, 1989.
+From February 19, 2009, to June 30, 2013, he committed eight separate incidents in prison, consisting of threatening to harm the guards or throwing "substance" around.

 Aftermath

 After the shooting the teachers employed methods to help the students such as reducing the noise of the chairs with felt on their feet, and placing a large cupboard by the door to have something to barricade the entrance.

 Memorials and tribute

 A memorial garden was created in honor of the two deceased students and was created as "a better place for their families to come and remember them."
 A memorial nature trail was also constructed, with two benches, two birdhouses and two plaques behind the school.